Skip to main content

 Frequently Asked Questions

-FIRST NB OF MANCHESTER has a Bank Health Score of A (81/100).
+First Nb of Manchester has a Bank Health Score of A (81/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 13.46%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST NB OF MANCHESTER holds $216M in total assets and $195M in total deposits.
-It is located in MANCHESTER, KENTUCKY (FDIC Certificate #2708).
+First Nb of Manchester holds $216M in total assets and $195M in total deposits.
+It is headquartered in Manchester, Kentucky (FDIC Certificate #2708).

-FIRST NB OF MANCHESTER has a Tier 1 capital ratio of 13.46%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.98%, and the return on assets is 1.13%.
+First Nb of Manchester has a Tier 1 capital ratio of 13.46%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.98%, and the return on assets is 1.13%.

 Yes.
-FIRST NB OF MANCHESTER is FDIC-insured (Certificate #2708).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Nb of Manchester is FDIC-insured (Certificate #2708).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: